WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ## What Is General Assembly's Mission?

-> "GA was founded on the principle of empowering people to pursue the work they love.
-Since we opened our first campus in 2011, we have had the privilege of working with students, governments, and the world’s largest companies to create opportunities to radically transform careers and economic prospects." — Jake Schwartz, Founder + CEO, General Assembly
+<h3>"GA was founded on the principle of empowering people to pursue the work they love.
+Since we opened our first campus in 2011, we have had the privilege of working with students, governments, and the world’s largest companies to create opportunities to radically transform careers and economic prospects."</h3>

+ — Jake Schwartz, Founder + CEO, General Assembly

 <aside class="notes">